Brain Injury Compensation Claims

 In a car accident for example, the sudden forward and backwards movement of the head can cause the brain to move dangerously within the skull.
 When this happens, the nerve fibres within the brain can separate and cause damage to the brain tissues.

-Our solicitors have worked alongside many clients in this field and have been successful in achieving the maximum possible compensation awards on their behalf.
+The solicitors we work in partnership with have worked alongside many clients in this field and have been successful in achieving the maximum possible compensation awards on their behalf.
 Some of the most common causes of brain injuries that may result in successful accident claims include:

 - Slips, trips and falls